 Q: What hardware should I buy?

-A: Don’t buy any hardware for the ROUTE exam, you can do everything with GNS3.
-For the SWITCH exam the cheapest solution is to buy 2x Cisco Catalyst 2950 switches and 1x Cisco Catalyst 3550 switch.
-You will find some more information in my “Recommended Lab equipment for Cisco CCNA” lesson.
-Most of it applies for the CCNP SWITCH exam as well.
+A: Don’t buy any hardware for the ROUTE exam.
+You can do everything with GNS3.
+For the SWITCH exam, the cheapest solution is to buy 2x Cisco Catalyst 2950 switches and 1x Cisco Catalyst 3550 switch.
+You will find more information in my “Recommended Lab equipment for Cisco CCNA” lesson.
+Most of it applies to the CCNP SWITCH exam as well.

 Q: In what order should I do the CCNP R&S exams?

-A: I think it’s best to start with ROUTE, then SWITCH and finish with TSHOOT.
+A: I think it’s best to start with ROUTE, then SWITCH, and finish with TSHOOT.
 The reason for this is that you will find some “routing” topics in the SWITCH exam.
-In CCNP R&S you will learn about multilayer switches in the SWITCH exam so it’s best to understand routing before you approach this topic.
-Even if you decide to do SWITCH first, it doesn’t matter all too much since multilayer switching will be easy to understand if you passed the CCNA R&S exam.
+In CCNP R&S, you will learn about multilayer switches in the SWITCH exam, so it’s best to understand routing before you approach this topic.
+Even if you decide to do SWITCH first, it doesn’t matter all too much since multilayer switching will be easy to understand if you pass the CCNA R&S exam.

 After reading this lesson I am sure you will have many other questions, things that I didn’t even think about when I wrote this.
 Feel free to ask anything in our forum.
 Thanks!

 Hey Rene, this is a very enlighting lesson.
 My question is: based on real job demands, would you say that a mastery on multi-area OSPF would seem much more useful than EIGRP, aside from the exam?

 The short answer is that you will probably see more OSPF than EIGRP since OSPF is an “open standard” and EIGRP only runs on Cisco devices.
 Cisco submitted EIGRP to IETF to become an open standard as well so maybe in the future you’ll see it on other vendor routers and it might become a bit more popular…